Find Trade Colleges

 Quality Control Analysis: Conducting tests and inspections of products, services, or processes to evaluate quality or performance.

-In the United States, there were 8,400 jobs for Metal Pourer or Caster in 2016.
+There were about 8,400 jobs for Metal Pourer or Caster in 2016 (in the United States).
 There is little to no growth in job opportunities for Metal Pourer or Caster.
-The BLS estimates 500 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 500 job openings in this field each year.

 undefined